helins/pi4clj/README.md

 for keeping your files on the Raspberry Pi while being able to edit them on your dev machine.

-Starting the repl in this fashion will make it available to the local network :
+Starting the repl in this fashion will make it available on the local network :
 ```
 $ lein repl :start :host 0.0.0.0 :port 4000
 ```